 • Intensive musical engagement through the year for the involved teacher’s class.
 Alternatively, the teacher could work with a different class for each project, impacting three classes across the year.
 Teachers could also shadow the project in multiple classes across the school each term

 ‘‘...
 I feel more able to communicate musically with a class and lead them to their own music making’’ - Greenwich Primary teacher

 • LSO Animateur Rachel Leach and LSO musicians visiting your school

-• Each visit will last 1 whole morning or afternoon (lasting c.2 hours)
+• each visit will last one whole morning or afternoon (lasting c.2 hours)

-• LSO musicians will visit one class of 30 Key Stage 2 students in each visit*
+• LSO musicians will work with one class of 30 Key Stage 2 students in each visit*